Alfresco/docs-alfresco/digital-workspace/latest/media/index.md

 >**Note**.
 The IPTC Content Model needs to be bootstrapped into Alfresco Content Services for the IPTC metadata extraction to work.

 ## Manipulating images
-Media Management provides features to allow you to edit image files in Digital Workspace.
+Image Management provides features to allow you to edit image files in Digital Workspace.

 1. Select an image from the File Library, as you would normally in Digital Workspace, by clicking the thumbnail or name, to view it in the file preview screen.